Home / National Industrial Relations / Across Europe / Board-level Representation

 State-owned companies

-Right to be present in constitution but never realised
+Right to be present in constitution and in legislation but rarely realised and only have consultative role

 Romania